 Aggregate Information or data on visitors to our site and how the site is being used, including the pages users are viewing, will also be logged.
 Aggregate data does not identify individuals but rather describes data as a whole.
 We may also share aggregate Information or data with market analysts, advertisers, business partners, sponsors, and any other third parties.

 IHI.org links to other sites.
 Please recognize that we cannot control the use or security of your Information once it leaves our hands.
-If you have any concerns regarding the security or privacy of our affiliates, we encourage you to review their privacy policies or even to contact them directly.
+If you have any concerns regarding the security or privacy of these third parties, we encourage you to review their privacy policies or even to contact them directly.
 IHI.org and IHI are not responsible for the privacy practices, data collection, security or content of other websites.
 We treat any Information we receive from third parties as carefully as the Information you provide to us directly.

 Please remember that when you respond to a classified advertisement by email you are sending information to a third party and not to IHI or IHI.org.
 We cannot control the use or security of any Information that you send to a third party, so please be careful.